Anchorsify/Anchorsify.github.io/_pages/Mist.md

 Effects: X has a maximum of CHA/6.
 Half the gallons of water and/or ice used with this technique are removed from the battlefield after use.

 For the purposes of defending against this technique it is considered a multi-throw, though it is not subject to other multi-throw rules, and it is still considered a Ninjutsu attack.
-If this attack would Wound an enemy, it also applies a second Wound of one severity lower (a Minor wound wouldn't get this benefit, but inflicting a Major would also inflict a Minor, etc).
+If this attack would Wound an enemy, it also applies a second Wound of one severity lower to the same location (a Minor wound wouldn't get this benefit, but inflicting a Major would also inflict a Minor, etc).